February 01, 2021

 A long-awaited consultation on MTD for Corporation Tax was launched in November and over the next two months, HMRC is hosting online meetings with groups of stakeholders to gather feedback on the proposals.

-In November, consultation on MTD for Corporation Tax was launched and HMRC hosting an online meeting with stakeholders to collect their feedback on the proposals.
+In November, consultation on MTD for Corporation Tax was launched and HMRC hosted an online meeting with stakeholders to collect their feedback on the proposals.

 Key Points for Businesses to Know About MTD for CT: